andrelbd1/algorithms-practice/solutions/heapsort/README.md

     source configure.sh
 ````

-- Running a instance:
+- Running an instance:
 ````bash
     ./Heapsort "path_instance"
 ````

-- Example: running a instance "lst_500.in":
+- Example: running an instance "lst_500.in":
 ````bash
     ./Heapsort instances/lst_500.in
 ````

-- Example: running a instance "lst_1000.in":
+- Example: running an instance "lst_1000.in":
 ````bash
     ./Heapsort instances/lst_1000.in
 ````